/C O R R E C T I O N -- Quebec Beverage Container Recycling Association (QBCRA)/

-This deposit-return site, located at 100 boulevard Brien, local 67B, Repentigny (Quebec) J6A 5N4, is open every day of the week.
-Residents can deposit any returnable 100ml-2L ready-to-drink containers, such as aluminium cans, plastic bottles and glass beer bottles.
+This return site, located at 100 boulevard Brien, Suite 67B, Repentigny (Quebec) J6A 5N4, is open every day of the week.
+Residents can deposit any redeemable 100ml-2L ready-to-drink beverage containers, such as aluminum cans, plastic bottles and glass beer bottles.

 Modernization continues

-This new deposit-return site has been opened to help modernize the deposit-refund system and supports the gradual roll-out of the Consignaction network across Quebec.
-This ambitious development project is based on a combination of government policies, Consignaction's vision as a Designated Management Organization (OGD) and the hard work of the many stakeholders involved.
+The opening of this new return site is part of the modernization of the deposit-refund system and the gradual roll-out of the Consignaction network across Quebec.
+This ambitious initiative is based on a combination of government policies, Consignaction's vision as a Designated Management Body (DMB) and the collaboration of the many stakeholders involved in its implementation.

-"We are delighted to witness the opening of another Consignaction+ deposit-return site.
-This is a major change in our deposit-refund system in Quebec.
-With the deployment of accessible sites throughout the country, we are improving our way of doing things and increasing our ability to recover more high-quality materials.
-Remember that every container returned is a resource.
+"I'm very pleased to attend the opening of another Consignaction+ return site.
+This marks a major shift in our deposit-refund system in Quebec.
+With the deployment of accessible sites throughout the province, we are improving our way of doing things and increasing our ability to recover more high-quality materials.
+Remember that every container returned becomes a resource again.
 As such, we reduce waste, limit the extraction of new materials and stimulate our economy based on what we recover.
 Everyone wins!" said Pascale Déry, Minister of the Environment, Climate Change, Wildlife and Parks.

-The work done over the past few years, in partnership with all ecosystem partners, has resulted in a modern, accessible and efficient deposit-refund system.
-Through its network, Consignaction provides users with a simple and efficient experience that is consistent with consumer habits, while ensuring responsible and sustainable management of containers.
+The work carried out over the past few years, in collaboration with all partners in the ecosystem, has resulted in a modern, accessible and efficient deposit-refund system.
+Through its network, Consignaction provides users with a simple and efficient experience that is consistent with consumer habits, while ensuring responsible and sustainable management of the redeemable containers.

 Confirmed popularity

 "Over 95% of our network users are satisfied with their experience.
-We want to encourage more Quebeckers to return their returnable containers, as that is the only way to ensure they will be 100% recycled, while allowing the deposit charge to be recovered.
-This is a concrete step for the environment," said Normand Bisson, President and CEO of Consignaction.
+We want to encourage even more Quebecers to return their redeemable containers, since this is the only way to ensure they are 100% recycled, while also allowing them to recover the deposit amount.
+It's a concrete step for the environment," said Normand Bisson, President and CEO of Consignaction.

-Each month, over 1.4 million network users return containers at one of the 271 plus modernized sites across Quebec, including Consignaction+ and Consignaction+ deposit-return sites at participating retailers.
-Today, the modernized network recovers over 60% of provincial volume.
+Each month, over 1.4 million network users return containers at one of the 271 plus modernized sites across Quebec, including Consignaction+ and Consignaction+ return sites, as well as Zone Consignaction located at participating retailers.
+Today, the modernized network recovers more than 60% of the province's total volume.

-The network will continue to be rolled out over the next few years, with the goal of achieving a 90% recovery rate by 2032 of the some 5 billion returnable containers marketed annually in Quebec.
+The network will continue to expand over the next few years, with the goal of achieving a 90% recovery rate by 2032 for the approximately 5 billion redeemable beverage containers marketed annually in Quebec.

-Consignaction is also actively preparing for the final phase of deposit-refund system expansion, scheduled for March 1, 2027.
-It will include all 100-ml to 2-L glass and multi-layered cardboard ready-to-drink beverage containers, as well as wine and spirit bottles.
+In addition, Consignaction is actively preparing for the final phase of the deposit-refund system's expansion, scheduled for March 1, 2027.
+This phase will include all ready-to-drink beverage containers made of glass and multilayer cardboard ranging in size from 100 ml to 2 L, as well as wine and spirit bottles.

 SOURCE The Quebec Beverage Container Recycling Association (QBCRA)/Consignaction